algolia/documentation-editor/README.md

 This is the mountable Rails application providing the documentation editor of [algolia.com/doc](https://www.algolia.com/doc).

-The goal of this project is to provide an easy & frictionless way to edit an online documentation.
+The goal of this project is to provide an easy & frictionless way to edit an online tech documentation.
 The sweet spot of this editor is to be able to generate pages containing multiple snippets of highlighted code & conditional sections (which wasn't really available in any other CMS we considered).
 It also includes a nice image uploader storing the image to Amazon S3, a simple table editor and an automatic table of content generator.

 ## Features